 As a student in Political Science, you will have numerous opportunities to study abroad.
 In past years, Political Science faculty members have led study abroad trips to destinations such as Germany, London, and Israel/Palestine.
 Future study abroad opportunities are being planned, including a trip to Amsterdam led by Professor Anthony Molina focused on Law, Politics, and Policy in the Netherlands.

-Kent State Florence Summer Institute has a new course in Political Science.
+The department of Political Science also participates regularly in the Florence Summer Institute as well as has a semester-long program called Destination Florence, where a cohort of political science majors go together.
 Florence is a comprehensive academic and cultural program.
 In addition to completing a full course load, students have many opportunities to get acquainted with Florence and Italy.
-Open to all students and included in the program fee are these Activities introducing Italian life and culture:
+Open to all students and included in the program fee are activities introducing Italian life and culture.

-In addition to Geneva, exchange programs are available in Florence, Italy, France, England, Israel, Japan, Northern Ireland, Nova Scotia, Spain and Russia.
-Contact the Office of Global Education, Van Campen Hall, for more information (330-672-7980) or visit their website.
+In addition to the programs mentioned above, others are offered across the university.
+Please contact the Office of Global Education, Van Campen Hall, for more information (330-672-7980) or visit their website.